SurgiTrack: Fine-Grained Multi-Class Multi-Tool Tracking in Surgical Videos: Results and Discussion

 \subsection{Ablation Study on Re-ID Features}

-The ablation study explores the impact of track re-identification (Re-ID) features on multi-object tracking, categorizing them into non-parametric and non-parametric groups.
+The ablation study in Table \ref{tab:ablation-features} explores the impact of track re-identification (Re-ID) features on multi-object tracking, categorizing them into {parametric and non-parametric groups}.
 The non-parametric features are bounding box location (IoU), low-confidence detection (Byte) \citep{zhang2022bytetrack}, motion prediction using Kalman filter (KF) \citep{kalman1960new}, camera-motion compensation (CMC) using BoT-SORT-ReID \citep{aharon2022bot}, and multi-class (MC) identity labels.
 The parametric features are appearance features (AF) \citep{zhang2021fairmot}, similarity features (SF) \citep{wang2023smiletrack}, and the proposed direction features (DF) - Using the SSL paradigm.

-In the non-parametric realm, IoU, BYTE, and KF show incremental contributions, with IoU + BYTE + MC achieving the highest HOTA (16.8\%).
+In the non-parametric settings, IoU, BYTE, and KF show incremental contributions, with IoU + BYTE + MC achieving the highest HOTA (16.8\%).
 Parametric features like AF, SF, and DF exhibit significant individual capabilities, with DF standing out at 59.5\% HOTA.
 Combinations of AF + SF (32.4\%) and AF + DF (62.6\%) highlight synergies between appearance and directional features.
 Jointly, IoU + MC + DF excels (60.2\%), and further additions (BYTE, AF) refine results, culminating in the optimal IoU + AF + SF + DF (61.5\%) configuration.
 This underscores the nuanced interplay of Re-ID features, with DF proving effective independently, synergistically with AF and SF, and being judiciously combinable for enhanced tracking performance.
 The study emphasizes the versatility of DF, showing its competence with basic geometric features and in comprehensive multi-feature scenarios, providing insights for real-time applications.
+Incorporating DF, as shown through the ablation experiments in Table \ref{tab:ablation-features}, usually leads to a more significant improvement compared to incorporating appearance-based features, suggesting that the DF capture more than just visual and spatial cues.